Skip to Content

 Jojoba Oil

-The oil does not polish the rocks; it just gives them a shiny appearance that freshens them up and makes them look wet.
+The oil does not polish the rocks; it just gives them a shiny appearance that freshens them and makes them look wet.

 Resin Spray